 June Travis Fellowship

-The recipient of the June Travis Fellowship is selected based in part on his or her ability to demonstrate how the WICT Leadership Conference will help him/her gain new management and leadership skills and enhance his/her range or level of expertise.
+The recipient of the June Travis Fellowship is selected based in part on the applicant's ability to demonstrate how the WICT Leadership Conference will help them to gain new management and leadership skills and enhance their level of expertise.

 Anne Loescher is the Director of Standards & Practices for Bounce TV and Katz Broadcasting.
 She was a co-founder of the S&P department and was instrumental in developing the network guidelines for original and acquired programming, as well as advertising and digital content.
 Her team is responsible for reviewing, recommending edits, and assigning parental ratings for all content on the company’s linear and digital platforms.
 Anne started with Bounce TV prior to its debut in 2011 and took on additional responsibilities as sister company Katz Broadcasting launched with Grit and Escape in 2014, and Laff in April 2015.
 Before joining Bounce, Anne held positions at Turner Broadcasting, as well as local stations WLFL and WRDC in Raleigh, NC.

 Anne has been a member of WICT since 2013 and has served on the Southeast chapter board of directors for the past two years.
 In her current role as Senior Director of Programming, she oversees a team of four directors who produce leadership development and networking events in Georgia and Tennessee.
 Additionally, she serves as a mentor in the chapter’s award-winning Peer-to-Peer Mentoring program.
 Anne is a graduate of the University of North Carolina with a degree in Communication Studies